DISABLED VETERAN BUSINESS ENTERPRISE (DVBE) CERTIFICATION BENEFITS

 Answers to these and other questions related to either SB or DVBE certification may be found on the DGS OSDS website.
 If you are not already a certified small or disabled veteran-owned business, and you do not know the certification requirements, the Office of Small Business and DVBE Services (OSDS) can assist you understand Small Business Certification and Eligibility Requirements.
 This site offers comprehensive information about SB/DVBE benefits and eligibility requirements.

-Please take the time to contact our SB/DVBE Coordinator at (916) 558-5699 so that we may include you in our contractor list.
+Please contact us so that we may include you on our contractor list.